A Boy Named Charlie Brown: Plot

 Back at home, Linus suffers terrible withdrawal after being separated from his blanket, and convinces Snoopy to go with him to New York to find Charlie Brown and recover it.
 They find Charlie Brown exhausted from studying for the spelling bee in his hotel room, without any knowledge of the blanket's whereabouts.
 After an exhaustive search that leads Linus outside the hotel, he returns to find Charlie Brown using the blanket as a shoe-shine cloth.
 Charlie Brown competes in the spelling bee with Linus and Snoopy in the audience and the rest of the kids watching it on television at home.
 One-by-one, the other contestants are eliminated until only Charlie Brown and one other boy remain.
-However, after Charlie Brown spells several words correctly, he is eliminated when he inadvertently misspells beagle as B–E–A–G–E–L, much to the despair of him and his friends.
-Lucy, who is equally ashamed that Charlie Brown lost, says that he frustrated her and turns off the TV.
+However, after Charlie Brown spells several words correctly, he is eliminated when he accidentally (and ironically, given that Snoopy is a beagle) misspells beagle by inadvertently switching the last two letters around (B-E-A-G-E-L), much to the despair of him and his friends.
+Lucy, who is equally ashamed that Charlie Brown lost, says that he made her mad and turns off the TV.

 Despite being the national runner-up, Charlie Brown returns home depressed and defeated.
-The next day, Linus visits Charlie Brown, who has spent the entire day in bed and refuses to see or talk to anybody.
+The next day, Linus visits a moody and morose Charlie Brown, who has spent the entire day in bed and refuses to see or talk to anybody.
 Linus tells him that all the kids missed him and that they won their first game of the season.
-This worsens Charlie Brown's mood, and he says he will never return to school or do anything again.
-However, Linus points out that the world did not end despite Charlie Brown's defeat.
+This worsens Charlie Brown's bad mood, and he says he will never return to school or do anything again.
+However, Linus points out that the world did not end despite Charlie Brown’s defeat.
 After Linus leaves, he thinks for a moment, gets dressed, and goes outside.
 He sees the other kids playing, and when he spots Lucy as she plays with a football, he sneaks up behind her to kick it.
 She pulls it away and welcomes him home.